Experimental Psychology - Master of Arts

 |The Quantitative/Computer Methods Sequence:||9|

-Students are also encouraged to register for one credit of PSY 590 Research Seminar in Psychology each semester.
+Students are also encouraged to register for one credit of PSYC 590 Research Seminar in Psychology each semester.

-When offered, PSY 570 Special Topics may be considered content, quantitative methods, or experimental methods, depending on the specific course content.
+When offered, PSYC 570 Special Topics may be considered content, quantitative methods, or experimental methods, depending on the specific course content.